Getting Started

 - Browser requests

-/app/game→ Vite serves SvelteKit page (instant HMR) - Browser requests
+/app/game→ Vite serves the SPA (instant HMR) - Browser requests

 /api/me→ Vite proxies to Phoenix atlocalhost:4000/api/me - Browser connects to

-/socket→ Vite upgrades to WebSocket, proxies to Phoenix - Browser requests
+/socket→ Vite upgrades to WebSocket, proxies to Phoenix - Auth pages (

 Result: You develop against localhost:5173, but all backend requests transparently go to Phoenix.
 Cookies, sessions, and WebSockets work seamlessly.